stevetarver/stevetarver.github.io/_posts/2015-08-30-git-distributed-work-flows.md

 title:  "Git: Distributed Work Flows"
 subtitle: ""
 date:   2015-08-30 19:26:41
-categories: git centralized repo dictator and lieutenants integration manager
+tags: git centralized repo dictator and lieutenants integration manager
 ---

 Once upon a time, I had to introduce Git to a subversion community.
 So I read the Pro Git book, mined some cool sites, and took notes.